dshieble/dshieble.github.io/_posts/2023-11-13-leadership.md

 ## Frequent Feedback
 Your team should grow and mature under your leadership.
 The best way to make this happen is to deliver frequent feedback.
 Good feedback is clear, actionable, and example-driven.
 If a team member's behavior or performance during an event (meeting, project, conversation, etc) inspires you to deliver feedback, you should give this feedback as close to the event as possible.
 This will reinforce the message and makes it stickier to the recipient.

 As a rule of thumb, positive feedback is best given publically and negative feedback is best given privately.
 But this varies from person to person.
-Some people can be a bit uncomfortable with receiving public positive feedback.
+Some people are uncomfortable with any public feedback.
 It is up to you to learn this about your team.

-It is also important to budget substantial time for multi-part written feedback every quarter or half.
+Budget substantial time for multi-part written feedback every quarter or half.
 This can have a huge positive impact on your team members' careers, and you want to put time and thought into it.

-You should also aim to establish a team culture of feedback giving.
-This will help smooth interactions, strengthen team relationships, and reduce new team member onboarding time.
+Establish a team culture of feedback giving.
+This will smooth interactions, strengthen team relationships, and reduce new team member onboarding time.
 One way to do this is to use feedback - simply recognize and reward good feedback delivery.

 Culture is built on the back of frequent feedback.
 Don't hesitate to deploy it liberally.